Screen Mirroring, Screen Casting, and Screen Sharing: A Comprehensive Guide

 Screen mirroring duplicates your exact display onto another screen.
 Wired screen mirroring is still in use — HDMI and the almost-extinct VGA cable — but wireless screen mirroring has been around for years.
 To mirror your screen, you must have a display such as a TV or a monitor that can receive content wirelessly, using either built-in technology or an adapter.

-AirPlay is one of the older technologies supporting screen mirroring, but works only with Apple devices.
-Miracast is another example of a wireless display technology that is used for screen mirroring.
+AirPlay is one of the older technologies, but works only with Apple devices.
+Miracast is another example of a wireless display technology.
 Miracast-enabled devices include most modern Windows and Android devices – including tablets, smartphones, and laptops, some connected displays – such as smart TVs, and some streaming devices such as Roku and Amazon Fire TVs.

 In the workplace, screen mirroring is popularly used in meetings and features its own group of products tailored for its use, including Mersive’s Solstice collaboration platform.
 Solstice also supports screen mirroring through AirPlay and Miracast.

-Here is where it gets tricky: there are some devices that allow screen mirroring alongside casting.
+Here is where it gets tricky: there are some devices that allow both.

 Learn More: The Top 4 Screen Mirroring Devices for Meeting Spaces